Kia Optima Plug-In Hybrid Insurance Rates

 Rates are averaged for all Kia Optima Plug-In Hybrid models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Best Cheap Kia Optima Plug-In Hybrid Insurance
+How to Buy the Best Cheap Kia Optima Plug-In Hybrid Insurance

-The following is a quick review of the ideas that were touched on above.
+The items below are a quick review of the car insurance concepts touched on in the above illustrations.

-• Drivers with a DUI or reckless driving violation pay an average of $1,840 more each year for Optima Plug-In Hybrid insurance
+• High-risk drivers with a DUI or reckless driving violation pay on average $1,840 more annually to insure their Optima Plug-In Hybrid

-• Increasing policy deductibles could save as much as $675 each year
+• Increasing physical damage deductibles could save up to $675 each year

 Rates by Driver Age